zsaif/LearnVCS/README.md

-# LearnVCS
-First Remote Repository created in Devops class to Learn Git &amp; GitHub (VCS/SCM).
+First Remote Repository created in Devops class to Learn Git and GitHub (VCS/SCM).